top of page

 They aren't that bad and no one else seems overly concerned about them...

-We specialize in helping kids who cannot get therapy services at school!
+We specialize in helping kids that have sensory challenges but no other diagnosis who cannot get therapy services at school!

 Welcome to Moving Parts Therapy Services!